penn-cnt/scalp_deep-learning/README.md

 The python environment required to run this code can be found in the following location.
 [Concatenation YAML](/core_libraries/python/scalp/envs/CNT_ENVIRON_SCALP_CONCAT.yml)

+This file can be installed using the following call to conda:

+> conda env create -f CNT_ENVIRON_SCALP_CONCAT.yml

+More information about creating conda environments can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 # Documentation
 TBD